SingularityKChen/Weekly_Review_in_NTU/Glean/2021-01-24-Glean-Tomasulo.md

 ---
 layout: post
 title: "[Glean] Tomasulo Algorithm"
 description: "Tomasulo Algorithm eliminate three kinds of hazard RAW, WAR and WAW hazards by forwarding and renaming.
-The three stages of this algotithm are issue, execute and write back."
+The three stages of this algorithm are issue, execute and write back."
 categories: [Glean]
 tags: [Computer Architecture, Tomasulo, Renaming, Forwarding]
 last_updated: 2021-01-24 13:31:00 GMT+8
 excerpt: "Tomasulo Algorithm eliminate three kinds of hazard RAW, WAR and WAW hazards by forwarding and renaming.
-The three stages of this algotithm are issue, execute and write back."
+The three stages of this algorithm are issue, execute and write back."
 redirect_from:
   - /2021/01/24/
 ---